ministryofjustice/network-access-control-disaster-recovery/README.md

 5. Copy the `VersionId` of the config you wish to restore to
 6. At the final prompt, paste the `VersionId`
 7. The terminal will exit with the following command: `Successfully rolled back dhcp to version: VersionId`
+8. Kick off a release in the server pipeline to force a rolling deploy where the servers pull in this reverted file.

 ### Corrupt Container